 The Tangible Media Group, led by

-Professor Hiroshi Ishii, explores the
+Professor Hiroshi Ishii, pursues the

-Tangible Bits & Radical Atoms visions
+vision of Tangible Bits & Radical Atoms

-to seamlessly couple the dual world
+to seamlessly couple the dual worlds

 of bits and atoms by giving dynamic